hundlab/AFAT/README.md

 # Automated Fibrosis Analysis Toolkit (AFAT)

-*This tool was documented in [our paper](http://doi.org/10.1016/j.mex.2019.11.028) on marcophage and fibrosis quantification*
+*This tool was documented in [our paper](http://doi.org/10.1016/j.mex.2019.11.028) on macrophage and fibrosis quantification*

 *Hundlab Website: [hundlab.org](http://hundlab.org/)*